knishina/python_recursion/README.md

 This folder ```python_recursion```,  is an exploration of recursion using Python 3.6.7.
 There are seven exercises, one per Jupyter Notebook file.
 The format of each file is as follows: an iterative function, a recursive function, and tests to ensure both functions perform correctly.

 ### Exercises.
 There are seven exercises.
-Below, are the files and a brief summary of each.
+Below, are the folders and a brief summary of each.
+Each file has an ipynb file, an executable .py file, and a test file (unit tests).
 - ```01_SumOfList``` &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Find the sum of a list.
 - ```02_CounterOfList``` &nbsp; &nbsp; &nbsp;&nbsp; Find the number of members in a list.
 - ```03_MaxOfList``` &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; Find the maximum value of a list.